The Witch's House: Plot

 Viola, a 13-year-old girl, awakens in the middle of a forest.
 As the only way out of the woods is blocked by a wall of thorns, Viola looks for another way out of the forest.
 On her search she finds an old mansion.
 As night draws close, Viola decides to enter the house.

 When she enters the mansion, Viola finds that the entrance has vanished.
 Now trapped, Viola tries to find a way to leave the old mansion, which is filled with lethal dangers.
 She is accompanied throughout the mansion by a black cat with the ability to speak.
 Throughout the game, the history of the mansion is revealed through interactable objects and conversation with the cat.
 The house belongs to the witch Ellen, who was originally a young girl affected by an unknown illness and neglected by her parents.
 The black cat turns out to be a demon who gave Ellen her magic powers, promising her that if she lured people to the mansion for him to eat, she would be cured of her illness.

 The game has several endings which can be achieved based on the decisions and the actions of the player throughout the game.
 In two of these endings, it is revealed that the "Viola" the player has been controlling is Ellen after stealing Viola's body.
 The "Ellen" visible in the game is thus Viola using Ellen's magical powers, trying to trap Ellen inside the mansion to regain her original body.

+Development and release

+Fummy has stated they were influenced by Ib, another RPG Maker game released in 2012.
+The game was developed in the RPG Maker VX engine.
+The Witch's House was released on October 3, 2012 for Windows as freeware.
+In May 2020, Goodroid published iOS and Android ports based on the freeware version.
+It was only released in Japan.

+A remake was announced in October 2018, titled The Witch’s House MV, developed by Fummy themselves.
+It was developed in RPG Maker MV engine and remade all graphics in the game, which took five times as much to develop as the original version.
+The remake has two new difficulty levels, which add new events and dialogue.
+It was published by Dangen Entertainment and released on October 31 for Windows via Steam.
+The remake was later ported to Nintendo Switch, PlayStation 4, and Xbox One and released on October 13, 2022.